pluralsight/guides/published/interesting-apis/building-a-real-time-application-with-react-react-router-horizon-io-and-oauth/article.md

 - `----auto-create-collection` and `--auto-create-index` that will create tables and indexes if they don't exist
 - `--server-static ./dist` that will configure `dist` as the directory from which the static content will be served

-However, since we are going to use HTTPS, we need to redefine the `secure` option, so start the server with the following command:
+However, since we are going to use HTTPS, we need to redefine the `secure` option, so go to the root directory of the app (`cd ../..`) and start the server with the following command:
 ```
 hz serve --dev --secure yes
 ```